Anil Ambani’s RCom pays Rs 459 crore to Ericsson, avoids jail

 In 2017, the Swedish company moved a bankruptcy court against Reliance, alleging it had not been paid dues of around Rs 1,500 crore.
 After the case reached the Supreme Court, Reliance Communications was given two deadlines to repay dues, but the company missed both.

 Reliance Communications had announced on February 1 that it would file for bankruptcy through the National Company Law Tribunal after failing to sell assets to pay debt of around Rs 45,000 crore.
-The company had planned to sell spectrum to Mukesh Ambani's Reliance Jio, but it did not materialise.
-It had hoped to sell its assets to Jio and some other firms in a bid to pare its debt.